Grid-free Harmonic Retrieval and Model Order Selection using Deep Convolutional Neural Networks: Neural Network

 \subsection{Preprocessing}

-Our preprocessing stage aims to provide the neural network with informative and diverse input values.
-Before passing the \gls{cnn}, the data $\bm Y$ is filtered using a multi-window 2D-\gls{dft} approach.
-As shown in \cite{izacard_data-driven_2019}, self-learned transformations resemble the \gls{dft}.
-Hence, preprocessing with the \gls{dft} reduces the number of trainable parameters in the network while efficiently transforming the data to the target parameter domain.
+Our preprocessing stage aims to provide the neural network with informative and diverse input values via a two-step approach.
+In the first step, multiple views of the data $\bm Y$ are created by filtering with $N_W$ windows and stacking the results into $\bm Y_W \in \C^{N_W \times N_f \times N_t}$.
 The motivation for the multi-window approach is to obtain different data realizations of the same data samples, i.e., retrieve different information from the same samples.
-Rectangular windows achieve the maximum \gls{snr} and provide a narrow pulse shape but also result in high sidelobes after the \gls{dft}, potentially introducing ghost sources.
-Other filters, such as Hann-windows, reduce the sidelobes, i.e., the probability of ghost sources, but increase the mainlobe width and usually resulting in higher estimation variances.
-Hence, the choice for a window function is usually application specific and bears the presented trade-offs.
-However, a \gls{cnn} can process multiple views of the same data in parallel, e.g., by interpreting them as color channels of an image.
+Rectangular windows achieve the maximum \gls{snr} and provide a narrow pulse shape but also result in high sidelobes after the \gls{dft}, potentially introducing ghost paths.
+Other filters, such as Hann-windows, reduce the sidelobes, i.e., the probability of ghost paths, but increase the mainlobe width and usually resulting in higher estimation variances.
+Hence, the choice for a window function is usually application specific and bears trade-offs.
+However, a \gls{cnn} can process multiple views of the same data in parallel, similar to color channels of an image.
 With this approach, diverse views can be exploited for more robust estimates.
 We used $N_W=8$ different windowing functions, i.e., a Tukey, Taylor, Chebyshev, Blackman, Flat Top, Cosine, Hann, and the Rectangular window.
+The second step is to apply a 2D-\gls{dft} over the last two dimensions, transforming it to the target parameter domain in delay- and Doppler, denoted as $\bm Y_1 \in \C^{N_W \times N_f \times N_t}$.
+To obtain real-valued numbers for the training, we employ four mapping functions